stephaneVercouillieBMID/slate/source/login.html.md

 **at_hash** | Not supported | itsme® does not provide any value for this parameter.
 **refresh_token** | Not supported | itsme® does not provide any value for this parameter as it only maintains short-lived session to enforce re-authentication.

-With the following claims returned in the <code>id_token</code>:
+With the following claims returned in the <i>"id_token"</i>:

 Values |	Returned |	Description
 :-- | :-- | :--
 **iss**	| Always | Identifier of the issuer of the ID Token.
 **sub** |	Always | An for the User, unique among all itsme® accounts and never reused.
-Use <code>sub</code> in the application as the unique-identifier key for the User.
+Use <i>"sub"</i> in the application as the unique-identifier key for the User.
 It has 32 characters.
 **aud**	| Always |	Audience of the ID Token.
-This will contain the <code>client_id</code>.
+This will contain the <i>"client_id"</i>.
 This is the client identifier (e.g. : Project ID) you received when registering your project in the [itsme® B2B portal](#Onboarding).
 **exp**	| Always |	Expiration time on or after which the ID Token MUST NOT be accepted for processing.
 **iat** |	Always	| The time the ID Token was issued, represented in Unix time (integer seconds).
 **auth_time** | Always | The time the User authentication occurred, represented in Unix time (integer seconds).
 **nonce** | If provided | String value used to associate a session with an ID Token, and to mitigate replay attacks.
 The value is passed through unmodified from the Authentication Request to the ID Token.
-Sufficient entropy MUST be present in the <code>nonce</code> values used to prevent attackers from guessing values.
+Sufficient entropy MUST be present in the <i>"nonce"</i> values used to prevent attackers from guessing values.
 See <a href="http://openid.net/specs/openid-connect-core-1_0.html#NonceNotes" target="blank">the OpenID Connect Core specifications</a> for more information.
 **acr** | Always | Possible values: `tag:sixdots.be,2016-06:acr_basic` and `tag:sixdots.be,2016-06:acr_advanced`
 **amr** | Never |
 **azp** | Never |

-However, before being able to store and use the returned claims from <code>id_token</code> and/or the <code>access_token</code>, you MUST validate these strings by following the ID Token and Access Token validation rules described in the sections below.
+However, before being able to store and use the returned claims from <i>"id_token"</i> and the <i>"access_token"</i>, you MUST validate these strings by following the ID Token and Access Token validation rules described in the sections below.

 ### ID Token validation